Insole-Invictus/Bodyslide-Outfit-Studio-Manual/Creating-a-BodySlide-project.md

     ![Edit Slider](http://i.imgur.com/ONVygUd.png)

-8. Next up, you have to **copy the bone weights** from your reference to your outfit, so that it will move along correctly with animations in-game.
+8. Next up, you have to **[[copy the bone weights|Copying bone weights]]** from your reference to your outfit, so that it will move along correctly with animations in-game.
 To do that, **multi-select** all of the outfit shapes in the list and choose **Copy Bone Weights** after a right-click.

     [![Copy Bone Weights](http://i.imgur.com/xlVgiZhm.png)](http://i.imgur.com/xlVgiZh.png)